Canada

 In British Columbia, surrogacy is regulated by the Family Law Act, the Adoption Act, and the Assisted Human Reproduction Act.
 The following are some fundamental laws and regulations related to surrogacy in British Columbia:

-Surrogacy Agreements: Surrogacy agreements are legally recognized in British Columbia but must be enforceable.
+Surrogacy agreements are legally recognized in British Columbia but are not enforceable.
 This means that while parties can enter into a surrogacy agreement, they cannot use the courts to enforce the terms of the agreement.

-Birth Registration: The intended parents are responsible for registering the child’s birth and obtaining a birth certificate with their names as the legal parents.
-This typically requires submitting the necessary documents and legal orders to the Vital Statistics office in British Columbia.
+The intended parents are responsible for registering the child’s birth and obtaining a birth certificate with their names as the legal parents.
+This typically requires submitting the necessary documents and legal orders to the Vital Statistics office in British Columbia, Canada.

 Manitoba